Haikoitoh/Airflow-for-Retail-Analysis/README.md

 # Airflow-for-Retail-Analysis

 ## Project Overview
-This project demonstrates an end-to-end data pipeline for analyzing retail data using Airflow, Snowflake, dbt, and Metabase.
+This project demonstrates an end-to-end data pipeline for analyzing retail data using Airflow, Bigquery, dbt, and Metabase.
 It ingests data from a CSV file, stores it in Snowflake, transforms it using dbt models, and creates dashboards in Metabase for visualization and analysis.

 ![Alt text](airflow_bigquery_dbt_pipeline.png?raw=true "Title")